Frequently Asked Questions for Virtual Desktop Service (VDS)

 VDS connections are supported on a first-come-first-served basis.
 The message will be shown if all VDS connections are occupied by users, and please be patient and try to connect to it again later.
 The number of VDS connections will be increased and advance booking will be introduced at later phases.

 - How long is each VDS session?

-In Phase III, 300 Virtual Desktop connections are provided and all Virtual Desktop connections are equipped with Graphics Processing Unit (GPU) for graphic intensive software support.
+300 Virtual Desktop connections are provided and all Virtual Desktop connections are equipped with Graphics Processing Unit (GPU) for graphic intensive software support.
 For fair use, a user can connect to one VDS session only at any time.
-Each VDS session is two hours maximum, and will be automatically closed after two hours and initialized.
+Each VDS session is four hours maximum, and will be automatically closed after four hours and initialized.
 A reminder will be shown 15 minutes before a session ends, and the user should stay alert to this message and must save his/her work before the session is closed; otherwise, any unsaved work will be lost when the session ends and is immediately initialized for use by another user.
 The CSC will not be responsible for any data loss.

 - Can I connect to more than one Virtual Desktop at the same time?